hanabi/hanabi.github.io/Reference.md

 * Normally, when a playable card is discarded, a player will write *Elimination Notes* on their hand for the other copy of the card.
 * However, there is a special case when **two** copies of the same 1 are discarded.
 The original *Elimination Notes* from the discard of the first 1 no longer apply because it is possible that the player has drawn the third copy of the 1 before the second copy could be clued.
 * Thus, when a player discards the second copy of a playable 1, they should delete all of their *Elimination Notes* from the first discard and rewrite all of the *Elimination Notes* on the rest of their hand anew (essentially acting like the second discard was the first discard).
+* For example, in a 3-player game:
+  * Nothing is played on the stacks.
+  * Alice discards a red 1.
+Alice writes *Elimination Notes* on her slot 2, slot 3, slot 4, and slot 5.
+  * On her next turn, Alice discards an unrelated card.
+She now has *Elimination Notes* on slot 3, slot 4, and slot 5.
+  * On her next turn, Alice discards another red 1.
+Normally, she would now have *Elimination Notes* on slot 4 and slot 5.
+However, because of the *Elimination Rewrite*, she instead writes *Elimination Notes* on slot 2, slot 3, slot 4, and slot 5.

 ### The Continuation Clue (Touching Both Inside and Outside a Layer)

 * Sometimes, a player who is blind-playing cards into a *Layered Finesse* receives another clue that touches cards **both** inside the layer and outside the layer.